 In addition to the standard GMS holidays and intersession dates, students are entitled to a two week vacation period.
 The timing and length of the vacation period shall be approved by the student's advisor.
 Normally, students should expect to engage in research during the summer months and the period between winter intersession and the start of courses.
-Spring break is not observed for graduate students.
+Note that while classes are not held during spring break, this is not an automatic vacation week for students.